 Meanwhile, the education received by middle-class children provided a foundation for future economic privilege.
 As artisans lost control over their trades, young men had a greater incentive to invest time in education to find skilled positions later in life.
 Formal schooling was especially important for young men who desired apprenticeships in retail or commercial work.
 Enterprising instructors established schools to assist “young gentlemen preparing for mercantile and other pursuits, who may wish for an education superior to that usually obtained in the common schools, but different from a college education, and better adapted to their particular business,” such as that organized in 1820 by Warren Colburn of Boston.32 In response to this need, the Boston School Committee created the English High School (as opposed to the Latin School) that could “give a child an education that shall fit him for active life, and shall serve as a foundation for eminence in his profession, whether Mercantile or Mechanical” beyond that “which our public schools can now furnish.”33

-Education equipped young women with the tools to live sophisticated, gentile lives.
-After sixteen-year-old Elizabeth Davis left home in 1816 to attend school, her father explained that the experience would “lay a foundation for your future character & respectability.”34 After touring the United States in the 1830s, Alexis de Tocqueville praised the independence granted to the young American woman, who had “the great scene of the world…open to her” and whose education prepare her to exercise both reason and moral sense.35 Middling young women also utilized their education to take positions as school teachers in the expanding common school system.
-Bristol Academy in Tauten, Maine, for instance, advertised “instruction…in the art of teaching” for female pupils.36 In 1825, Nancy Denison left Concord Academy with references indicating that she was “qualified to teach with success and profit” and “very cheerfully recommend[ed]” for “that very responsible employment.”37
+Education equipped young women with the tools to live sophisticated, genteel lives.
+After sixteen-year-old Elizabeth Davis left home in 1816 to attend school, her father explained that the experience would “lay a foundation for your future character & respectability.”34 After touring the United States in the 1830s, Alexis de Tocqueville praised the independence granted to the young American woman, who had “the great scene of the world . . . open to her” and whose education prepared her to exercise both reason and moral sense.35 Middling young women also used their education to take positions as schoolteachers in the expanding common school system.
+Bristol Academy in Taunton, Massachusetts, for instance, advertised “instruction . . . in the art of teaching” for female pupils.36 In 1825, Nancy Denison left Concord Academy with references indicating that she was “qualified to teach with success and profit” and “very cheerfully recommend[ed]” for “that very responsible employment.”37

-And so, during the early-nineteenth century, opportunities for education and employment often depended on a given family’s class.
+And so, during the early nineteenth century, opportunities for education and employment often depended on a given family’s class.
 In colonial America, nearly all children worked within their parent’s chosen profession, whether it be agricultural or artisanal.
 During the market revolution, however, more children were able to postpone employment.
 Americans aspired to provide a “Romantic Childhood”—a period in which boys and girls were sheltered within the home and nurtured through primary schooling.40 This ideal was available to families that could survive without their children’s labor.
-And as such sheltered boys and girls matured, their early experiences often determined whether they entered respectable, well-paying positions or remained as dependent workers with little prospects for social mobility.
+As these children matured, their early experiences often determined whether they entered respectable, well-paying positions or became dependent workers with little prospects for social mobility.

 In cities, where women could buy cheap imported cloth to turn into clothing, they became skilled consumers.
-They stewarded their husbands’ money by comparing values and haggling over prices.
-In one typical experience, Mrs. Peter Simon, a captain’s wife, inspected twenty-six yards of Holland cloth to ensure it was worth the £130 price.42 Even wealthy women shopped for high-value goods.
-While servants or slaves routinely made low-value purchases, the mistress of the household trusted her discriminating eye alone for expensive or specific purchases.
+They stewarded money earned by their husbands by comparing values and haggling over prices.
+In one typical experience, Mrs. Peter Simon, a captain’s wife, inspected twenty-six yards of Holland cloth to ensure that it was worth the £130 price.42 Even wealthy women shopped for high-value goods.
+While servants or enslaved people routinely made low-value purchases, the mistress of the household trusted her discriminating eye alone for expensive or specific purchases.

-Women might also parlay their feminine skills into businesses.
-In addition to working as seamstresses, milliners, or laundresses, women might undertake paid work for neighbors or acquaintances or combine clothing production with management of a boarding house.
-Even slaves with particular skill at producing clothing could be hired out for a higher price, or might even negotiate to work part-time for themselves.
-Most slaves, however, continued to produce domestic items, including simpler cloths and clothing, for home consumption.
+Women might also parlay their skills into businesses.
+In addition to working as seamstresses, milliners, or laundresses, women might undertake paid work for neighbors or acquaintances or combine clothing production with management of a boardinghouse.
+Even enslaved laborers with particular skill at producing clothing could be hired out for a higher price or might even negotiate to work part-time for themselves.
+Most enslaved people, however, continued to produce domestic items, including simpler cloths and clothing, for home consumption.

 Ideas of marriage, if not the legal realities, began to change.
-This period marked the beginning of the shift from “institutional” to “companionate” marriage.43 Institutional marriages were primarily labor arrangements that maximized the couple’s and their children’s chances of surviving and thriving.
+The late eighteenth and early nineteenth century marked the beginning of the shift from “institutional” to “companionate” marriage.43 Institutional marriages were primarily labor arrangements that maximized the couple’s and their children’s chances of surviving and thriving.
 Men and women assessed each other’s skills as they related to household production, although looks and personality certainly entered into the equation.
-But in the late-eighteenth century, under the influence by Enlightenment thought, young people began to privilege character and compatibility in their potential partners.
+But in the late eighteenth century, under the influence of Enlightenment thought, young people began to privilege character and compatibility in their potential partners.
 Money was still essential: marriages prompted the largest redistributions of property prior to the settling of estates at death.
 But the means of this redistribution was changing.
 Especially in the North, land became a less important foundation for matchmaking as wealthy young men became not only farmers and merchants but bankers, clerks, or professionals.
 The increased emphasis on affection and attraction that young people embraced was facilitated by an increasingly complex economy that offered new ways to store, move, and create wealth, which liberalized the criteria by which families evaluated potential in-laws.

 VI.
 The Rise of Industrial Labor in Antebellum America